How do I apply to the Northwestern Program in Public Health?

 1. Statement of Purpose and Objectives

-2. GRE or MCAT scores (waived for holders of doctoral degrees)
+2. GRE or MCAT scores (waived for holders of doctoral degrees awarded by institutions in the US or Canada)

 3. 3 Letters of Reference